postmanlabs/labs-docs/_posts/01_postman/10_mock_servers/2017-05-04-setting_up_mock.md

 ---

-### Simulating a back end with Postman's mock servers
+### Simulating a back-end with Postman's mock servers

 Delays on the front- or back-end make it difficult for dependent teams to complete their work efficiently.
 Postman's mock servers can alleviate delays in the development process.